Tiger quoll: Range and ecology

 The tiger quoll is found in eastern Australia where more than 600 mm of rain falls per year.
 Most sightings occur in elevations of at least 600 m.
 Historically, the quoll was present throughout southeastern Queensland, through eastern New South Wales, Victoria, southeastern South Australia, and Tasmania.
 European settlement has severely impacted and fragmented the quoll's mainland distribution.
 Tiger quolls are rare in southeastern Queensland and mainly restricted to national parks.
 In Victoria, quoll populations have declined by nearly 50%.
 The range decline was not as severe in New South Wales, but they are still rare.
 The quoll was probably never very numerous in South Australia, but although considered locally extinct for 130 years, one was captured in the state's south-east in 2023.
 In Tasmania, the tiger quoll frequents the northern and western areas where rains are seasonal.
 Tiger quolls were once native to Flinders Island and King Island, but are locally extinct (extirpated) since the 20th century, so are not present on Tasmanian offshore islands.

 Tiger quolls live in a variety of habitats, but seem to prefer humid forests such as rainforests and closed eucalypt forest.
 They are moderately arboreal, as 11% of their travelling is done above ground.
 When they do take to the trees, they may hunt arboreal prey such as possum, leaping between trees if need be.
 When descending, they usually go head first.

 Prey items eaten by quolls include insects, crayfish, lizards, snakes, birds, domestic poultry, smaller mammals including platypus, rabbits, arboreal possums such as cuscuses and greater gliders, bandicoots, pademelons, small wallabies, and wombats.
 When hunting, a quoll stalks its prey, stopping only when its head is up.
 It then launches its attack, executing a killing bite to the base of the skull or top of the neck, depending on the size of the prey.
 The quoll will pin small prey down with its forepaws and then deliver the bite.
 With large prey, it jumps and latches on its back and bites the neck.
 They can also climb into trees to hunt for possums and birds during nighttime.
 They may scavenge the carrion of larger animals such as kangaroos, feral pigs, cattle, and dingoes.
 However, the tiger quoll does not scavenge as much as the Tasmanian devil.
 In one study, feral rabbits made up 76% of the diet on the mainland.
 The flexibility of their diets suggests their prey base is not detrimentally affected by bushfires.

 Quolls, in turn, may be preyed on by Tasmanian devils and masked owls in Tasmania and dingos and dogs in mainland Australia.
-It may also be preyed on by wedge-tailed eagles and large pythons.
+It may also be preyed on by wedge-tailed eagles and large pythons (such as Australian scrub pythons and carpet pythons).
 Tiger quolls yield to adult devils, but will chase subadults away from carcasses.
 Quolls also probably compete with introduced carnivores, such as foxes, cats, and feral dogs.
 Tiger quolls are also hosts to numerous species of endoparasites.